using namespace std - lets your omit the std:: prefix

 Instead: new/delete.
 Type-aware, less error prone.

-Stack includes np Heap includes Node np points to Node.
+Stack includes np.
+Heap includes Node np points to Node.

 Lecture 5